psu-tech-homecoming/django/README.md

 # django
-Setting up Django on the Kanto VM
+This repository will be used to collaborate on the Django framework for the Kanto project.